Project-Counter/cop5/source/00-conventions.rst

 #.
 SHOULD (or RECOMMENDED) means that there may be valid reasons in certain circumstances to ignore a particular item, but the full implications should be understood and carefully weighed before choosing a different course.
 #.
 SHOULD NOT (or NOT RECOMMENDED) means that there may be valid reasons in certain circumstances when the particular behaviour is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behaviour described with this label.

-Report providers implementing the Code of Practice who feel they have a valid disagreement with a requirement of the code are requested to present their case in writing to the COUNTER Project Director (tasha.mellins-cohen@counterusage.org) and ask for clarification on interpretation of the code.
+Report providers implementing the Code of Practice who feel they have a valid disagreement with a requirement of the code are requested to present their case in writing to the COUNTER Executive Director (code@countermetrics.org) and ask for clarification on interpretation of the code.

 Text appearing in *italic* will be replaced with appropriate values at implementation time, terms enclosed in curly brackets are variables.
 For example, *Exception in the format “{Exception Code}: {Exception Message}”* might resolve to “3030: No Usage Available for Requested Dates”.